SystemSpace/Compendium/compendium.rst

   No suicide required!!

 When will we be transferred?
   After everyone is dead.
-However, the last 150 years here will be sped up to only one systemspatial minute, ao there's not much waiting.
+However, the last 150 years here will be sped up to only one systemspatial minute, so there's not much waiting.

   It'll feel like a minute for all users outside of Life.
 (If you die in 2117, you'll have 20 seconds left of waiting.)